-Brand new model for large scale 3D ceramic and paste printing.
+Our largest model for 3D ceramic and paste printing.

-The new Potterbot XLS-1 is the first viable large-scale ceramic 3D printer using real clay.
+The Potterbot XLS-2 is the first viable large-scale ceramic 3D printer using real clay.
 The advanced design and substantial construction can handle on board loads like the 3D Potter 3600 ml clay extruder or a hose assembly.

 But where it really shines is when it's coupled with our new large capacity continuous high pressure hose extrusion system.
 We can now deliver clay loads between 85 - 250 lb continuous extrusion.
 Another option is our large-scale peristaltic pump that can handle non-stop continuous extrusions with nozzle sizes up to 1 inch.